 Recent research shows physiological differences that may explain why people stutter

 Stuttering can now be traced to brain neuroanatomy and physiology, according to recent studies.
-Researchers at the University of California, Santa Barbara have published a study that seeks to identify the structures in the brain that are linked to stuttering behaviors.
+Researchers at the University of California, Santa Barbara published a study that seeks to identify the structures in the brain that are linked to stuttering behaviors.